 On the extreme right of each of the two EP slots in the case, in the clear plastic, are the two nosepieces for the BVs.
 One is 1.85x; the other is 3.0x.
 They both work well with the BVs to take the pair of included 30mm Plossls that come with them from 63x, to 117x, to 190x, while being very sharp on the moon and planets.
 I’ve been told that the use of the BVs increases the focal length of the Mak by about 100mm or so, so that I’m really at about 5% higher magnification than that.
 If the seeing doesn’t permit using the 30mm Plossls with the 3.0x nosepiece to get me to about 200x, I’ll back off and use the pair of 10mm Orion Sirius Plossls instead to get to about 160x or so directly, with no nosepiece.

 Rounding out the first slot is a Meade 9.7mm Plossl, which is a leftover from my terrible, horrible, no good, very bad Bird-Jones telescope, the Meade DS-2130.
-As I have those 10mm Plossls, this one just doesn’t ever get used.
+As I have that pair of 10mm Plossls, this one just doesn’t ever get used.
+This is actually labelled a “Super Plossl”, but there’s nothing super about it – it’s just a regular ol’ Plossl, just like all the others.
 The second EP slot starts with a 9mm Kellner, one of the two stock EPs that came with the Mak.
 (The other is a 25mm Kellner, which I’ve never used.)
 Like the 9.7mm, this too does not really ever get used.

 Next to the 9mm, in the black top, is the 8mm TeleVue Plossl.
 In addition to the 12.5mm ortho, the 8mm TeleVue is also my goto EP for high-powered observing, both for lunar/planetary, as well as, well, hmmm, what have I been trying to see lately?
 Oh, yeah, I’ve been trying to see the E and F stars of the Trapezium.
 The TeleVue is my 191x stop-off EP before I Barlow the 12.5mm Ortho to get to 246x.
 Whichever one I end up using all depends on how good or bad the seeing is that night.